nstilt1/software-licensor-client-side-library/README.md

 For the cpp_test folder, you might need to run `cmake .` in `cpp_test/`, followed by `make`.

-The C++ headers and .cpp files will need to be included in a JUCE plugin project, along with the compiled Rust Library file in `software_licensor_static_rust_lib/target/release`.
+To build the JUCE code, the C++ headers and .cpp files will need to be included in a JUCE plugin project, along with the compiled Rust Library file in `software_licensor_static_rust_lib/target/release`.
 It might be best to compile the plugin using CMake.
 Don't forget to rebuild the Rust library for each platform, or cross compile the Rust library for each platform.

 # Dependencies